Elementary School Handbook

 - Create a climate for learning that includes:

-- Opportunities for students to explore and construct their learning through choice, practice, trial, error and reworking
+● Provide opportunities for students to explore and construct their learning through student choices, practice, trial, error and reworking

-- Knowing the students culturally, and individually, by being fully cognizant of their strengths and interests
+● Knowing the students culturally, and individually, by being fully cognizant of their individual strengths and interests

-- Fostering opportunities for students to determine responsibility in meeting academic, social, and emotional expectations in monitoring their self control
+● Fostering opportunities for students to take responsibility for academic, social, and emotional expectations in monitoring their self-control

 - Participate actively in the learning experience by being fully engaged, fully prepared, raising engaging questions, and effectively and positively communicating with all students and staff.